No BS Czech: Nominative & Genitive Cases

 "Od" (from, since):

-Similar to "z," the preposition "od" indicates the origin of an action or the starting point of a duration.
-The noun following "od" takes the genitive case.
+Similar to "z," the preposition "od" indicates the origin or starting point of an action.

 Nominative: ráno - morning (neuter gender, nominative case)